 It’s Okay For My Child to Fail

-Amy Morin recently published a book called 13 Things Mentally Strong Parents Don’t Do.
+Amy Morin is the author of a book called 13 Things Mentally Strong Parents Don’t Do.
 In an interview with the Washington Post she said that of these “13 Things,” shielding children from pain was the most common “thing” that mentally strong parents don’t do.
 She states:

 “One of our tendencies is to step in front of kids and say, ‘I don’t want you to be sad or to deal with heartache or know how scary the world is.’
 We protect them, and they don’t develop the skills they need.
 Then they don’t have the resilience to do it for themselves.
 By allowing kids firsthand experiences to deal with pain or emotions, they get to practice … Know they will fail sometimes and our job isn’t to be a protector but to be more of a guide, and we can coach them.
 That means taking a step back and letting your kids do more for themselves.”